tawhidwasik08/Dragon-s-Dilemma/README.md

 # Dragon-s-Dilemma
 ***Implemented using : Java***<br>
 A 2D game made entirely on basic java for personal academic project.
-Completed in 2.1 in university.
+Completed in 2.1 in university.<br>
 There was healthbar, jumping, score , locked levels until completed with certain score and stuffs.
 Everything was done from scratch even tried out simple spreadsheet images too.
 There were 3 levels.
 The playable character , named 'Atoi' at,
 - Level 1: Could walk,punch enemies
 - Level 2: Get ability to breathe fireball